Anse Major Hike, Mahe, Seychelles

-Regularly hailed as one of the most beautiful beaches on Mahé Island, Anse Major is definitely worth the visit if you are heading to the Seychelles.
+Anse Major is regularly hailed as one of the most beautiful beaches on Mahé Island.
+Anse Major is definitely worth a visit if you are heading to the Seychelles.
+Completing the Anse Major hike is the best way to get to this stunning beach.

 If you are heading on a trip to the Seychelles and plan on staying on the island of Mahé, then make sure that you add the Anse Major Hike to your itinerary.